Antisense Oligonucleotide Purification Process: Successes and Challenges During Scale-up

 Prior to joining Biogen, Inc., Dr. Gronke was a post-doctoral fellow in the Pharmacology Department at Merck Sharp & Dohme Research Laboratories in West Point, Pennsylvania (1988 – 1989).
 He received his Ph.D. degree in Biochemistry from the University of Kansas, Lawrence Kansas in 1987.
 Prior to receiving his Ph.D., he was employed as a Research Associate at the University of Illinois, Chicago (1982 – 1983).
 Dr. Gronke received a BS degree in Biochemistry from Northern Illinois University, DeKalb, Illinois in 1982.

-Followed by an industry perspective presented by Thomas Müller-Späth, Ph.D, CTO at YMC ChromaCon
+Followed by Thomas Müller-Späth, Ph.D, CTO at YMC ChromaCon

 Thomas Müller-Späth, Ph.D, holds the position CTO at YMC ChromaCon AG, Switzerland.
 Thomas is inventor of 10+ patents and has authored and co-authored 30+ scientific articles and book chapters on continuous chromatography for biopharmaceuticals and downstream processing.
 Thomas frequently presents at international conferences as speaker and also co-chairs workshops on continuous chromatography.